anuket-project/anuket-specifications/doc/tech/approach.md

 1. SDN integration with Cloud Infrastructure manager
 1. SRIOV workload interworking
 1. DPDK workload interworking
-1. Service Function Channing (SFC ) and how can be achieved
+1. Service Function Chaining (SFC ) and how it can be achieved
 1. New Networking technologies ( SmartNIC , FPGA ,..)
 1. Inter K8s POD communication and CNI
-1. Networking aspects of migration from IaaS to CaaS (from VNF to CNF paradigm)
+1. Networking aspects of migration from IaaS to CaaS (from the VNF paradigm to the CNF paradigm)
 1. Coexistence of IaaS and CaaS and protracted parallel operations
 1. Version controlled catalog of APIs, and their respective spans of control, capabilities and purpose, to facilitate predictable integration with a wide selection of fabric implementations